mikedijkstra/totalizer-old/README.md

 task each time and execute the weekly task on a defined week day which by default is Monday.

+This is handy for things like [Heroku Scheduler](https://elements.heroku.com/addons/scheduler) where you can only schedule daily tasks.

 ```
 $ rake totalizer:combined
 ```